 The process for implementing a speed management program is described in several resources.
 With some variations, these resources outline the following elements of a successful speed management program:

 An outcome of a speed management program should be a plan of action which delineates specific activities to be pursued.
 In the World Health Organization’s Speed Management: A Road Safety Manual for Decision-Makers and Practitioners guidance is provided on how to design and implement a speed management system and specifically how to prepare a plan of action.
 The FHWA Safety Program’s Speed Management Action Plan Template, Problem Identification, Solutions, Implementation, Evaluation includes a template that can be used by state and local agencies in developing jurisdiction-specific speed management plans.
 Additionally, FHWA provides technical assistance to jurisdictions needing assistance in creating a speed management plan through the Roadway Safety Professional Capacity Building Technical Assistance program.
-Below are a few local, regional and state speed management action plans from across the US that can be used as examples:
+Below are a few local, regional and state speed management action plans from North America that can be used as examples:

 You can learn more about recent efforts to create speed management programs in the FHWA/ITE Noteworthy Speed Management Practices guide.
 It provides an avenue of information for practitioners, summarizing eight case studies that highlight noteworthy practices over a range of speed management issues.